How to Become a Teacher in Missouri

 Continue Your Education and Professional Development

 High-quality professional development for teaching staff has proven to increase student achievement, as well as boost salary and advance teacher career goals.
 In order to ensure that professional development opportunities are relevant and of superior quality, teachers are encouraged to source offerings through appropriate district channels.
 Ensure that offerings are accredited, data-driven, and promote collaboration.
-Collaboration is integral, even if the platform that the offerings are delivered on are independent (i.e. online professional development offerings should still promote collaborative efforts).
+Collaboration is integral, even if the platform that the offerings are delivered are independent.

 Professional Development in Missouri